r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_construction.md

 - Make tables for everything
 - Do the wire section
 - Put the tools' names in the Deconstruction section bold.
-- Do not forget to do the machine part : https://tgstation13.org/wiki/Machines